MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Marketers have used MMM to move beyond cost management to optimize their mix and manage their top-line opportunities.
 MMMs allow marketers to estimate potential outcomes across a variety of circumstances—able to evaluate alternative hypotheses and select those most likely to payoff and to test them more rigorously because they do not have to test a thousand options.
 MMM tools can be productive as a means by which users enrich their judgmental processes by adding to their learning.

 MMM is often criticized for its “rear-view mirror” or after the fact perspective of marketing mix impact.
 However, new simulation models can provide scenarios for managers to assess future potential results.
+To aid in evaluating new products, they have begun Monte Carlo simulations integrating the degrees of uncertainty and drivers of a project.
+The simulations enable the marketing team to assess the range of potential outcomes and to apply market models and to assess discounted cash flow.
+The analysis allows the understanding of likely outcomes to gain a degree of confidence of the amount of risk.
+Their risk-adjustment net-present-value model adjusts the hurdle rate over the life of the project to more accurately reflect the degree of risk that the organization is taking.“What-if” simulations permit marketing analysts to evaluate their databases and models, as well as testing out alter-native marketing options.
+Also, “What-if” or “Due-to” analyses can turn a postmortem on a disappointing promotion into a springboard to new, more effective programs for the future.

 **Optimize Tactically with Multi-Touch Attribution**